Income Inequality Continues to Rise in America

 Income inequality is measured by the Gini index [or Gini coefficient] which shows how wealth is distributed in a nation.
 The coefficient ranges from 0 (or 0%) to 1 (or 100%), with 0 representing perfect equality and 1 representing perfect inequality.
 The index has been rising steadily for decades in America.
 When the Census Bureau began studying income inequality in 1967, the Gini index was 0.397.
 According to the most recent data, it has climbed to 0.485, much higher [unequal] than Europe and other developed nations.
 For instance, "no European nation had a [Gini] score greater than 0.38 last year."

 And the results of our inequality can be startling.
 "The richest 1% of the U.S. population possessed 38.6% of the nation's wealth in 2016, according to a 2017 Federal Reserve report."
-And, it's even worse for income inequality according to new research published in the Quarterly Journal of Economics.
+And, the wealthiest among us take an even larger slice of annual income according to new research published in the Quarterly Journal of Economics.

 Thomas Piketty, Emmanuel Saez, Gabriel Zuckman, Quarterly Journal of Economics: "First, our data show a sharp divergence in the growth experienced by the bottom 50% versus the rest of the economy.
 The average pretax income of the bottom 50% of adults has stagnated at about $16,000 per adult (in constant 2014 dollars, using the national income deflator) since 1980, while average national income per adult has grown by 60% to $64,500 in 2014.
 As a result, the bottom 50% income share has collapsed from about 20% in 1980 to 12% in 2014.
 In the meantime, the average pretax income of top 1% adults rose from $420,000 to about $1.3 million, and their income share increased from about 12% in the early 1980s to 20% in 2014.
 The two groups have essentially switched their income shares, with eight points of national income transferred from the bottom 50% to the top 1%.
 The top 1% income share is now almost twice as large as the bottom 50% share, a group that is by definition 50 times more numerous.
 In 1980, top 1% adults earned on average 27 times more than bottom 50% adults before tax, while they earn 81 times more today."